 A Guide To Repetitive Strain Injury Claims

 In a working environment, if you complete the same tasks over and over again, day after day, over a long period, you could be at risk of sustaining a repetitive strain injury.
-As employers have a duty of care towards staff, if they fail to reduce the risk of RSI or fail to act if you highlight a concern to them, you could be entitled to make a compensation claim.
+As employers have a duty of care towards staff, if they fail to reduce the risk of RSI or fail to act if you highlight a concern to them, you could be entitled to make an RSI claim.

 In this guide, we’re going to try and answer some common questions regarding RSI such as: